 Present the estimate to the client broken down as stated above

 I read a recent article that the cleaning alone of an empty house that size is around $500 but you have a lot more work to do.
 I'd figure out all other work on top of that by hours and multiply that by your hourly charge (if you have one set).
-Of course then divide it up between you.

 There are a number of different areas that would help determine the cost you need to charge to be fair but still make money.